kbiolsi/RepData_PeerAssessment1/PA1_template.md

 ```
 <br />

-###Differences in activity patterns for weekends vs. weekdays
+###Examine differences in activity patterns for weekends vs. weekdays.

 Create a new factor with two levels, "weekday" and "weekend".